fimonsuglsang/aucolr/README.md

 The main function is *picker*.
 This takes a character vector containing lower-case names of the AU colors, and returns a character vector of the corresponding  hex codes.
-By default, this function supplies a single code for AU blue.
+By default, this function returns a single code for AU blue.

 The three palette funtions (palet, paletdark, paletlong) all return a character vector of the corresponding colors.